Rafael Struick

-Rafael William Struick (born 27 March 2003) is a professional footballer who plays as a forward or a winger for Super League club Dewa United Banten.
+Rafael William Struick (born 27 March 2003) is a professional footballer who plays as a forward for Super League club Dewa United Banten.
 Born in the Netherlands, he represents the Indonesia national team.

 Club career

 Youth career

 Struick played in the youth of RKAVV in and then at Forum Sport, before joining the academy at ADO Den Haag.

 ADO Den Haag

 Struick made his Eerste Divisie debut on 6 May 2022 against FC Emmen.
 Following this, in June 2022, he signed his first professional contract with ADO Den Haag.

 Brisbane Roar

 In September 2024, Struick signed for A-League Men club Brisbane Roar.
 On 19 October 2024, Struick made his debut for the club against Auckland FC.

 In the next match on 1 November 2024, Struick scored his first professional league goal, in a 2–3 home loss against Sydney FC.

 International career

 Youth

 On 19 November 2022, Struick made an appearance with Indonesia U-20 and scored a goal against Slovakia U-20 in a 1–2 loss.
 He is eligible for Indonesia because his paternal grandmother from both of his parents are Javanese and emigrated to the Netherlands.
 Indonesia manager Shin Tae-yong pointed to the selection of Struick, Ivar Jenner and Justin Hubner as foreign based players ahead of Indonesia hosting the 2023 FIFA U-20 World Cup.

 On 29 August 2023, Struick received a call up to the under-23 team for the 2024 AFC U-23 Asian Cup qualification.
 He made his debut for the under-23 team against Chinese Taipei, where he also scored a goal in a 9–0 win.

 In April 2024, Struick was named in the Indonesia under-23 final squad for the 2024 AFC U-23 Asian Cup held in Qatar.
 On 25 April, he scored a brace against South Korea in a 2–2 draw.
 Indonesia won 11–10 on penalties, advancing to the semi-finals.